 St. Ann’s Coronavirus (COVID-19) Prevention and Response

-Campus closed to non-essential visitors until further notice.
+Campus open only to scheduled visitors until further notice.

 As always in all we do, the safety and well-being of our residents is our highest priority.
 We care deeply for every one of our residents, staff, volunteers, and others associated with St. Ann’s.

 Accordingly, St. Ann’s is following the strict guidelines provided by the US Centers for Medicare and Medicaid (CMS, which oversees nursing homes), as well as the Michigan Department of Health and Human Services and Kent County Health Department (which provide local leadership).
-We also are closely monitoring information provided by the Centers for Disease Control (CDC), such as its advice for healthcare organizations.
+We also are closely monitoring information provided by the Centers for Disease Control (CDC).

-To protect our residents and safeguard our community, we are taking the following steps:
+To protect our residents and safeguard our community, we are:

-Canceling All Activities With Outside Groups: We are canceling activities with students, musical groups, and other outside venues.
+Limiting All Activities With Outside Groups: We are limiting activities with students, musical groups, and other outside venues.
 We will endeavor to maintain as close to a typical monthly schedule as possible to support our residents.
-Internal activities, such as resident birthday parties and our St. Patrick’s Day party will continue as scheduled.
+Internal activities, such as resident birthday parties.

 Screening of and Limitations on Essential Personnel: All essential delivery staff will be restricted to a single entrance secured by the Maintenance.
 Other essential staff, including physicians, Hospice staff, and other medical providers, including our pharmacists, will be allowed to enter to provide the care necessary to our residents.
 They will be screened for fever and respiratory symptoms according to the CDC and State of Michigan guidelines.